 Phase 1: The Cost Phase

-First, use a funeral cost calculator to itemize the specific services you want.
+First, use a cremation cost calculator or an itemized funeral price list to total the specific services you want.
 This includes:

 - The Casket or Urn: Ranging from $500 for basic models to $5,000+ for premium materials.